-Internal steps are developed by wercker and are baked into the wercker cli as these interact with the Docker API that is external from the container.
+Internal steps are developed by Wercker and are baked into the Wercker CLI.
+Internal steps interact with the Docker API that is external from the container.
 From a technical perspective, it is not possible to interact with the Docker daemon from within a container.
-As such we have created these internal steps.
+This is why we created these internal steps.

-This article will explain all the different internal steps that are available:
+This article explains the different internal steps that are available:

-current pipeline image (specified either globally or per pipeline) in it’s current state and push that as an image to a Docker registry.
-That includes the result of all the wercker steps that have been run up until that point.
+current pipeline image (specified either globally or per pipeline) in its current state and pushes that as an image to a Docker registry.
+This includes the result of all the Wercker steps that have been run up until that point.

 deploy: steps: - internal/docker-push: username: $USERNAME password: $PASSWORD repository: turing/bar tag: my-amazing-tag ports: "5000, 8080"